aksharpandia/Youtuber/README.md

 The search will rank the channels and store them in an external Airtable database.
 Look for your entry in the first table.
 On the second table, you will find all the channels and corresponding statistics for each channel that were used to rank the channels.

-Tech stack used: Vue.js, Python, HTML, CSS Technologies used: Flask, Git
+Tech stack used: Vue.js, Python, HTML, CSS, Airtable API, YouTube Data API Technologies used: Flask, Git